Hanoween/simple-3D-scene-editor/README.md

 - **Remove cubes safely**

-  - Removes a random cube that has no other cube on top of it (no “floating” cubes)
+  - Removes a random cube that has no other cube on top of it

 - **Activity log**